-The 21-year-old, who signed from Nordsjaelland this summer, has been ruled out for an extensive period after suffering cruciate ligament damage in his knee.
+The 21-year-old, who signed from Nordsjaelland for £4 million this summer, has been ruled out for an extensive period after sustaining cruciate ligament damage in his knee

 Aston Villa defender Jores Okore has been ruled out for up to nine months with a knee ligament injury.